 CONFIDENTIALITY IS CRUCIAL TO THE NOMINATION PROCESS

 Under no circumstances should the nominee be informed that his or her name has been put forward.
 Not all excellent candidates can be recognized, and knowledge of a failed nomination can be embarrassing and harmful.
 Further, the nominator should not solicit letters of support on behalf of the nominee from people outside the University.
+A nomination including letters from outside sources will be disqualified.
 Official notification of the University’s wish to confer an honorary degree upon an individual is made by the President on behalf of the Honorary Degrees Committee and the Board of Trustees.

 Nominations should be submitted to: